 I see therapy (whether individual or relational) as an inherently active and collaborative experience.
-You are the expert in your life; I merely provide you the space and the tools to create change and healing.
+You are the expert in your life; I provide you the space and the tools to facilitate change and healing.
 My therapy is informed by a systemic, strengths-based approach meant to utilize the skills you already possess.
 I also draw on tenets of cognitive behavioral therapy to facilitate learning and strengthening of skills to create change in thoughts and actions.
-I am currently pursuing my Masters in Couples and Family Therapy, so my training has included working with individuals as well as couples, triads, families of origin, chosen families, D/s relationships, and many other relationship configurations.
+My training as a Couple and Family Therapist has included working with individuals as well as couples, triads, families of origin, chosen families, roommates, D/s relationships, and many other relationship configurations.

 My passion is working with LGBTQ+, kinky, and/or poly clients.
 As a non-binary queer person myself, I know what it is like to navigate a world wrought with cisheteronormative expectations.
 I have intentionally integrated my educational career with queer studies.
 While earning my bachelors in psychology, I minored in LGBT studies and was a member of Washington D.C.’s chapter of the Sisters of Perpetual Indulgence, a drag activism organization.
 While earning my master’s degree, I completed a 10-month internship at the Leather Archives and Museum, founded a sexual wellness research organization, and received specialized trainings on sex therapy and working with kinky clients..
 Further, I have taught classes on mindfulness and headspace at the Cleveland Leather Annual Weekend, the largest kink educational conference..
 My desire to be a therapist stems from my friendships and personal involvement in these communities; I want to create a space for healing and change for those who feel overlooked and misunderstood.